What is a DKIM record?

 Key creation

 - Private: The hash string exists, so now it needs to be encrypted with a private key.
 This private key gets assigned to a unique combination of domain and selector.
 Since it is unique, you can have several legitimate private keys for an individual domain.
-And, since it is private, only the sender has access to it.
+The ESP provides the private key and limits who has access to it.
+It is unlikely you or marketers will ever need to see the private key.

 Publish your public key